The 2022 scholarship application will open on February 15, 2022.

-Sign up to receive news and updates about 2020 JBF scholarships via email.
+Sign up to receive news and updates about JBF scholarships and our next cycle via email.

 Scholarship News and Background

 Established in 1991, the scholarship program assists aspiring and established culinary professionals who plan to further their education at a licensed or accredited culinary school or hospitality institution, college, or university.
-In the past 25 years, the program has not only grown in visibility and financial scope, but in the array of subjects its recipients have embraced.
-As of 2019, the Foundation will have awarded nearly $8 million in financial aid to over 2,000 recipients.
+Since then, the program has not only grown in visibility and financial scope, but in the array of subjects its recipients have embraced.
+As of 2021, the Foundation will have awarded nearly $9 million in financial aid to over 2,000 recipients.

-Each year JBF offers three basic types of Awards:
+This year JBF will offer three basic types of Awards:

 - Scholarships: Cash grants applied to tuition (and sometimes other school-related expenses)

 - Tuition Waivers: Tuition waivers granted by educational institutions, which are renewable in some cases

 - Work Study Grants: Grants for working culinary professionals that cover expenses from programs offering experiential learning at farms, fisheries, wineries, and other venues of food production, under the auspices of the Jean-Louis Palladin Professional Work/Study program

 International students may qualify for many, but not all, of our scholarships, and are encouraged to apply.